libp2p/js-libp2p-examples/examples/js-libp2p-example-pnet/README.md

 ### Using different keys

 This example includes `TASK` comments that can be used to try the example with different swarm keys.
 This will allow you to see how nodes will fail to connect if they are on different private networks and try to connect to one another.

 To change the swarm key of one of the nodes, look through `index.js` for comments starting with `TASK` to indicate where lines are that pertain to changing the swarm key of node 2.

 ### Exploring the repos

 Once you've run the example you can take a look at the repos in the `./tmp` directory to see how they differ, including the swarm keys.
 You should see a `swarm.key` file in each of the repos and when the nodes are on the same private network this contents of the `swarm.key` files should be the same.

-## Next steps

-The WebRTC transport is not limited to browsers.

-Why don't you try to create a Node.js version of the [browser peer script](./index.js)?

 ## License